Guides

 </script>

-Many-to-Many
+Many-to-Many Relationships

+A many-to-many relationship connects records from one entity to multiple records in another entity, and vice versa.
 For example, Products can have many Categories, and Categories can have many Products.

 mermaid